Hattie Edmonds

 After a ten year career as a music journalist for the German music magazine, Bravo, Hattie became Comic Relief’s first in-house writer, where she worked on projects with Richard Curtis, Armando Iannucci and Sacha Baron Cohen, amongst others.
 Aside from comedy writing, she also transcribed the stories of Comic Relief project users including Rwandan widows, women experiencing domestic violence and people living with dementia.
 Her first novel Cinema Lumière topped the Amazon charts and her second novel, The Spectacular Vision of Oskar Dunkelblick (also published by RedDoor) was described as “a beautifully crafted and, at times hilarious, story about a young man's spiritual transformation.”
 Following its publication, Hattie toured schools and colleges in London and the south east to deliver ‘Writing for Wellbeing’ workshops based around the book’s main theme : “When we change the way we see things, the things we see will change”.

 For 7 years she volunteered weekly at the Pembridge Palliative Care unit of St Charles’s hospital in London, sharing relaxation practices with end-of-life patients.
 While working on her third book, about the human heart, Hattie leads ongoing Writing for Wellbeing sessions for individuals and groups including clients at the homeless charity Refettorio Felix and patients referred by the NHS through Social Prescribing schemes.
-These sessions encourage people to tap into their own creativity to address a variety of issues such as anxiety, stress and social isolation.
+These sessions encourage people to tap into their own creativity and intuition, which has been shown top help reduce anxiety and stress and boost confidence and a sense of connection.
 They may also include identifying and working with any limiting beliefs around health, happiness and self-worth, through simple creative writing and visualisation techniques.

 Reviews for Cinema Lumière: